icirova/automation-tester-example/README.md

 * Allure reporter

 ## Prerequesities for start
-Downloaded and installed a latest version of [Node.JS](https://nodejs.org/en) Java 11+
+Downloaded and installed a latest version of [Node.JS](https://nodejs.org/en) and Java 11+

 ## Test run instructions